ChiaraBachechi/roadRouting/README.md

 - close and open streets to generate alternative graphs an obtain different routes
 - perform analysis to investigate the most important junction and roads and the most congested areas of a city

+For executing all the operations you will need a running instance of neo4j desktop.

 ## Requirements

 In order to create the routing graph [Neo4j][1] must be installed on the local machine.